stevengreene-ops/ECE230L7/README.md

 The Half Adder from the last lab included both A&B to add, whereas this lab, we wanted A' & B.

 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?
+Implementing the End-Around Carry is difficult because it introduces hardware complexity and timing issues.
+Mathematically, a carry-out from the Most Significant Bit must be added back to the Least Significant Bit to get the correct result.
+However, simply wiring the carry-out directly back to the carry-in creates a combinatorial loop, which can cause the circuit to oscillate or crash during simulation.

 ### 3 - What is the edge case and problem with Two’s Complement number representation?